 “Unity is the Strength” – This applies most to the class action lawsuit Canada.
-Individuals can be helpless while opposing against large organizations.
+Individuals can be helpless while opposing large organizations.
 The rights of the plaintiff may be crushed in pursuit of the profits of the opponent.

 So, the rights can be realized by creating a large group or class and using the power of many.
 In Canada, a class-action lawsuit exists across the country.
-Some certain provinces like Ontario have a disproportionate share of class action lawsuit.
+Some certain provinces like Ontario have a disproportionate share of class action lawsuits.

 If you are about to file a class-action lawsuit, there are many things you should know.
 Here we can help you with a complete guide to succeed in your class action lawsuit.

 A class-action lawsuit is a type of legal case brought on by a class of people against an entity or entities.
 One or more person brings forward a claim to court on behalf of a large number of people.

 The representative plaintiffs represent others who have suffered similar harms from the negligence.
 A class-action lawsuit claim provides a way to pursue justice without taking the individual legal action.

 The class action claims of a group of people are resolved in a single proceeding.
 Some class actions decide around severe injuries often to many people.
 Besides, the representative plaintiff has more credibility while observed mutually.

 The plaintiff has more bargaining power, so they can encourage the defendant to settle down.
 In Canada, when a class action is filed, everyone with the same claim becomes a member of the class.